 3. Check out Monet’s gardens in Giverny

->>Read more about Monet’s Garden at Giverny and if you are coming from the City of Lights, Getting from Paris to Giverny
+>>Read more about Monet’s Garden at Giverny and if you are coming from the City of Light, Getting from Paris to Giverny

 4. Soak up the art and architecture in Rouen

-With its impressive spires soaring above the city, the beautiful Gothic cathedral at Rouen (a favorite subject of Monet who did a series of painting of the cathedral) is enough in and of itself to warrant a visit to this Norman city.
-However, Rouen also boasts a beautifully restored Medieval quarter with many typical Normandy-style buildings and homes.
-The cathedral in the center of the city is considered to be one of the most beautiful in all of France.
+Rouen is a great place to be based for your other Norman adventures.
+With its stately spires soaring above the city, the beautiful Gothic cathedral at Rouen (a favorite subject of Monet, who did a series of painting of the cathedral) is enough in and of itself to warrant a visit to this Norman city.
+However, Rouen’s beautifully restored Medieval quarter is a living museum of Normandy-style architecture.

 >>Read more about the Cathedral at Rouen and the other impressive Cathedrals of France

-5. Enjoy herring and/or scallops in Dieppe
+5. Chow down on herring and/or scallops in Dieppe

 >>Read more about Visiting Dieppe and going to the Herring Festival in Dieppe